EGhost98/Chibi_URL/README.md

   - `views.py`: Contains the view functions or class-based views that handle the requests and define the application's behavior.
 (Login and Register)
   - `urls.py`: Contains the URL patterns for mapping the views to the corresponding URLs.
 (Login, Logout and Register)
   - `templates/users/`: Directory containing HTML templates for rendering the login and register Web Pages.
+- `manage.py`: This is a command-line utility in Django for managing various aspects of the project, such as running development servers, managing database migrations, and executing administrative tasks.
 - `README.md`: The project's readme file containing information about the application and instructions for running it.
 - `requirements.txt`: Text file listing the Python dependencies required for the project.